Getting hardware problems is as common as experiencing various software issues in ASUS devices.

 If a CPU failure has occurred in your ASUS device, it can attack the motherboard and generate multiple issues like asus error code 99.
 Hence, if you are sure that the processor is not working anymore, it’s best to get a new one.
 There are many experts who can also advise you to replace the entire motherboard to fix this error.
 So, let’s discuss a few steps to apply this solution to resolve error 99.

 First, you need to verify the compatibility of your motherboard and upgrade to the most accurate processor for ASUS.
 Then remove the CPU cabinet and find the location of the CPU cooler.

 Ensure that the power is off while applying the above steps and detach all the components that are creating a blockage in the cabinet.
 Then, gently lift the cover of the CPU socket and take out the processor from it.
 Make sure that you don’t damage any pin during the replacement of your CPU.

-If it’s necessary, you can replace the motherboard and processor both in this method.
-After that, you need to secure the CPU cooler in its exact place and close the cover of the CPU cabinet.
+If needed, you can choose to replace both the motherboard and processor using this method.
+Once done, make sure to securely attach the CPU cooler in its place and close the cover of the CPU cabinet.
 Then, turn on your ASUS PC and check if the error code 99 is still appearing on the motherboard.